 Pioneer DDJ-SX Serato DJ Controller Review

 The Pioneer DDJ-SX is the first DJ controller designed for Serato DJ, the new DJ software from, yup, Serato.
+(Update: Also take a look at the Pioneer DDJ-SZ).
 Both this controller and the software are launched today, and so the controller is plainly a big deal for both companies.
 The good news is that it is pretty much an awesome success.
 It’s as if Pioneer’s designers sat down with Serato and said: “Let’s take the best bits of every DJ controller out there, and incorporate them into one controller, without compromise.”
 Better, they seem to have done for a price which, while high, is not extortionately so.

 So you’ve got the build quality of the Numark NS6, the performance controls of the revolutionary Novation Twitch and later the Vestax VCI-380, the proper four-channel standalone mixer and hardware filters of the Vestax VCI-400, and a full-strength, highly capable “in the box” software solution fully tuned to make the most of the controller’s features (as with the Traktor Kontrol S4).